top of page

 • Facilitate lasting change through greater self-awareness, self-acceptance, personal agency, and resiliency.

-I make medication recommendations when I believe they could be helpful to the treatment.
+I make medication recommendations when I believe they could be helpful for the treatment.

 •••